Love Is Back (Chinese TV series): The leading actors

 Character tags: science man, digital maniac, IT man, cold knowledge expert, wooden man.

 The code name is "standard male".
 Confident and arrogant intellectuals believe that everyone should get married, and marriage is a symbol of human civilization.
 Fang Siqi's academic background in science has created his single-celled thinking.
-He is overly calm and rational.
+He is calm and rational.
 He only uses digital quantitative analysis and does not believe in feelings.
 He also thought that it was too troublesome to fall in love, and marriage was the standard equipment for men, so he was designated as a "standard man".

 Ratings

 Based on csm data, ratings include full-time ratings and market share parameters.